Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer

-The final-state temperature ($T_0$) known as the kinetic freeze-out temperature represents the temperature of system or emission source at the kinetic freeze-out stage.
-At this stage, interactions between particles are very week, and there is no elastic collision in system. $T_0$ obtained by using certain distribution or function to fit $p_T$ spectra is used to describe the excitation degree of system. $T_{eff}$ is similar to $T_0$, but there is no influence of flow effect in $T_0$.
-In previous works, we use the Tsallis blast-wave model~\cite{30} and Tsallis-Levy function~\cite{29} fitting $p_T$ spectra to abstract $T_0$ and $T$ as $T_{eff}$ respectively.
-Generally, $T_0$ and $T$ obtained from fit are different due to the influence of flow effect.
-In some small systems such as $\gamma p$, $\gamma^* p$, and $p p$ collisions $T_0 \approx T$, because the flow effect are small to be neglected.
-In the $\gamma p$ collision discussed in this work, we use the Tsallis-Levy function~\cite{29} fitting $p_T$ spectra to abstract $T$ as $T_0$ and study the characteristics of system at the kinetic freeze-out stage.
-As for other temperatures, although they are also important tools to describe the excitation degree of system, we don't discuss them in the following part.
+The final-state temperature $T_0$ known as the kinetic freeze-out temperature represents the temperature of the system or emission source at the kinetic freeze-out stage.
+At this stage, the interactions between various particles are negligible, and there is no further elastic collisions in the system. $T_0$ can be extracted by using the certain distribution or function in fitting the $p_T$ spectra, and used to describe the excitation degree of the system. $T_{eff}$ is similar to $T_0$, but there is no influence of flow effect in $T_0$.
+In our previous work~\cite{24a,24b}, we have used the Tsallis-Levy function~\cite{29} in fitting the $p_T$ spectra to estimate $T$ as $T_{eff}$.
+In some small systems such as $\gamma p$ and $\gamma^* p$ collisions, we have $T_0 \approx T$, because the flow effect are negligible.
+In the $\gamma p$ collisions discussed in this work, we use the Tsallis-Levy function~\cite{29} in fitting the $p_T$ spectra to extract $T$ ($T_{eff}$) as $T_0$ and study the characteristics of the system at the last stage.
+As for the other temperature types, we do not discuss them in our work anymore.

-One can use some parameters to describe the equilibrium degree of system.
-By fitting $p_T$ spectra with the Tsallis distribution~\cite{31,32}, the entropy index $q$ is abstracted.
-The entropy index $q$ is closer to 1, system is closer to equilibrium, or the equilibrium degree of system is higher.
+One can use some parameters to describe the equilibrium degree of the system.
+By fitting the $p_T$ spectra with the Tsallis distribution~\cite{31,32}, the entropy index $q$ is extracted.
+Generally, if $q$ is closer to 1, the system is closer to equilibrium, or the equilibrium degree of the system is higher.
 In the absence of the Tsallis distribution~\cite{31,32}, one can use the Hagedorn function~\cite{28} or Tsallis-Levy function~\cite{29} alternatively.
-In the fitting process, $n$ can be abstracted, which is used to describe the equilibrium degree of system indirectly due to $n=1/(q-1)$.
-In this work, let $n$ be fixed, because we consider that $T_i$ and $T_0$ are enough to describe the excitation degree of the system.
+In the fitting process, $q$ can be abstracted by introducing $n$, which is used to describe the equilibrium degree of the system indirectly due to $n=1/(q-1)$.
+In this work, let $n$ be fixed, then we may obtain $T_i$ and $T_0$ more conveniently to describe the excitation degree of the system.
 It should be noted that when considering the equilibrium issue, small systems are also possible because we consider a large number of events within the framework of giant canonical ensemble.